7 Best Cleansers for Skin That’s Feeling Sensitive

-“Sensitive skin is defined as the occurrence of unpleasant sensations (burning, itching and redness) when the skin is exposed to something that generally should not cause such sensations,” says Viseslav Tonkovic-Capin, dermatologist in Kansas City.
+“Sensitive skin is defined as the occurrence of unpleasant sensations (burning, itching, and redness) when the skin is exposed to something that generally should not cause such sensations,” says Viseslav Tonkovic-Capin, a dermatologist in Kansas City.

 What Ingredients to Look for and Avoid

 When it comes to choosing the best ingredients and formulas for sensitive skin, keeping things simple without compromising effectiveness is key.
 “Avoid complex formulas with ingredients that you aren’t familiar with.
 There should only be one to three hero ingredients included and the rest should be basics like glycerin, water, etc.,” says Joshua Ross, celebrity aesthetician at SkinLab in Los Angeles.
 However, it doesn’t stop at figuring out which ingredients work best for your skin; it’s also just as important to consider the quality and purity of these ingredients and products.
 “You don’t just want hyaluronic acid—you want to make sure it is high-quality hyaluronic acid,” Ross adds.

 On the other hand, sensitive skin types should steer clear of ingredients that can often be harsh on the skin such as fragrances, parabens, alcohol, sulfates, and phthalates.
 Some active ingredients that are typically tolerated by other skin types must also be avoided if you have highly reactive skin.
 These include retinol, hydroquinone, and certain exfoliating acids.